 The Undergraduate Program in Biology and the Undergraduate Program in Neuroscience have peer advisors available to answer student questions!

-Peer advisors are available on a walk-in basis in the Program in Biology office, 1140 USB, during the Fall and Winter semesters.
+Peer advisors are available on a walk-in basis in the Program in Biology office, 1140 USB, during the Fall, Winter, Spring and Summer semesters.

 Or email anytime: email@example.com

 If you need help planning class schedules, finding courses that suit your goals, mapping a way to graduate on time, or have concerns about honors, graduate school, or research, please feel free to stop by!

 Meet Our Peer Advisors ...

 Hi!
 My name is Deepa and I'm a senior double majoring in Neuroscience and Cognitive Science.
 After graduation, I am planning on pursuing a PhD in Behavioral or Cognitive Neuroscience.
 I have been involved in research at U of M for 3 years; currently, I'm a member of the Lustig Lab, where we study cognition and aging.
 I'm also doing an honors thesis in Neuroscience as well!
 On campus, I'm involved in the Neuroscience Student Association and MDraw.
 In addition to my school activities, I also enjoy playing the piano and doing calligraphy.

 Feel free to stop by during my office hours to talk about neuroscience, doing research, writing an honors thesis, or just to chat!

 Hello!
 My name is Yoav, and I am a senior majoring in Ecology, Evolution, and Biodiversity and minoring in the Environment.
 I am passionate about understanding ecosystems and have interest in meshing sustainability with human health.